pedrohfreitas01/MiniProjectJsPure/README.md

 # MiniProjectJsPure
-Some easymini project using javascript pure, just for practice and memorize more in my brain : ) ,
+Some easymini project using javascript pure, just for practice and memorize more in my brain : )

+Some alteration